RyanYoung25/maestor/README.md

 ******
  Note
 ******
-After installation, it is recommended for the user to interact with these packages in a new terminal, in order to ensure that environment variables are properly loaded.
+After installation, it is recommended for the user to interact with these packages in a new terminal in order to ensure that environment variables are properly loaded.
 If any errors occur, please reboot the operating system and try again, to confirm that the errors are not related to unloaded environment variables.